 The procedure for conducting the CBR test is as follows:

-1. Firstly, an undisturbed sample specimen is prepared by attaching a cutting edge to the mould and pushing it gently in the mould so as to remove the soil on the outside.
+1. Firstly, an undisturbed sample specimen is prepared by attaching a cutting edge to the mould and pushing it gently in the mould to remove the soil on the outside.

 2. The density of the sample is determined and is remoulded at Proctor’s maximum density or Optimum Moisture Content.
 The sample must be such that it must pass through 20mm IS sieve but must be retained on 4.75 IS sieve.

 3. About 4.5kg to 5.5 kg of the sample is mixed with water.
 The extension collar and base plate are then fixed to the mould and the disc is placed over the base plate.

-4. The soil mix is then compacted in a number of layers by a rammer.
+4. The soil mix is then compacted in several layers by a rammer.
 Generally, for light compaction, the soil is compacted in three layers by 55 blows from a 2.6kg rammer.